-- (I) Whether an exemptions described in subsections (1) through (4) above should be granted shall be determined by the Planning Administrator, upon evaluation of the request by the County engineer with drainage expertise. - (J) Qualification in any of the exemption criteria listed above does not preclude the requirement of a drainage plan in accordance with the County's Zoning Regulations.
-Furthermore, Aa flood control detention exemption does not grant an exemption from erosion and sedimentation controls, water quality treatment and best management practices, which shall be provided regardless of the size or location of the site.
+- (2) The site for which detention would be required is adjacent to a major drainageway where the ratio of major drainageway basin area to site area is 1000:1 or more; or - (3) The site for which detention would be required drains into a publicly owned and maintained regional detention facility designed to accommodate flows from a fully developed basin, provided that adequate conveyance of 100-year developed flows from the site to the regional facility is provided; or - (4) Minor subdivisions that are not located in historically flood-prone areas or areas where drainage is substantially impaired by local topography or prior development. - (I) Whether an exemptions described in subsections (1) through (4) above should be granted shall be determined by the Planning Administrator, upon evaluation of the request by the County engineer with drainage expertise. - (J) A flood control detention exemption does not grant an exemption from erosion and sedimentation controls, water quality treatment and best management practices, which shall be provided regardless of the size or location of the site.